Written by Pradeep

 Pneumonia can affect not only the health of the mother but also the unborn baby.
 Due to pneumonia during pregnancy:

-If not diagnosed and treated on right time, maternal pneumonia can be fatal
+If not diagnosed and treated on right time, maternal pneumonia can be fatal.

 To prevent getting the infection during your pregnancy,

 Never ignore or attempt to self-treat persisting cough and flu symptoms.
-Early diagnosis and timely treatment, can bring down the risk associated with pneumonia during pregnancy.
+Early diagnosis and timely treatment, can bring down the risk associated with it during pregnancy.
 Remember, there is no home treatment for pneumonia.
 Stay Safe !!